onemorebruh/megara/script.md

         - site saves page as .md in user's own directory
 ## find
 ## about
+- redirect to the about page
 ## log out
+- redirect to the login page
 ## who am i
+- alert(usme)